BASARANOMO/leetcode-cpp/solutions/Easy/342. Power of Four/README.md

 Bitwise operation + modulo operation

 If integer `n` is a power of four, the reminder of dividing it by `3` must be `1`.

+If integer `n` is a power of two but not a power of four, the reminder of dividing it by `3` should be `2`.